French aircraft carrier Foch

 Foch ([fɔʃ]) was the second Clemenceau-class aircraft carrier that served with the French Navy from 1963 to 2000.
 The carrier was the second warship named in honour of the Marshal of France, British Field Marshal and Marshal of Poland Ferdinand Foch.

 After serving with the French Navy, the vessel was sold to Brazil and renamed São Paulo.
 The Brazilian Navy scuttled her on 3 February 2023 in the Atlantic Ocean.

 Design

-The Clemenceau-class aircraft carriers, of which Foch, renamed and reflagged as São Paulo in 2000, was the last surviving member, were of conventional CATOBAR design.
+The Clemenceau-class aircraft carriers, of which Foch was the last surviving member, were of conventional CATOBAR design.
 The landing area was 165.5 m long by 29.5 m wide; it was angled at 8 degrees off of the ship's axis.
 The flight deck was 265 m long.
 The forward aircraft elevator was to starboard, and the rear elevator was positioned on the deck edge to save hangar space.
 The forward of two 52 m catapults were at the bow to port, the aft catapult was on the forward area of angled landing deck.
 The hangar deck dimensions are 152 by 22–24 m with 7 m overhead.